WingsDao/wings-light-bridge/README.md

 **Description:**
 - Checks if the Bridge balance has enough ETH and tokens for rewards.
 - Changes the state of crowdsale to `completed`.
+- If total collected amount is less then minimal goal - crowdsale status will evaluate to failed.

 ---